 When someone grants a limited power of attorney to another person, they appoint them to act on their behalf only on a specific matter, perhaps to sell a property, operate a bank account or administer an estate.
 This differs from a lasting power of attorney, where someone grants another person legal authority to make decisions on their behalf over a wide range of issues in the future.

-When a beneficiary receives a life interest in a property or investments, it means that they have the right, during their lifetime, to use or receive income arising from the gift.
+A life interest in a property or investments means that a beneficiary who receives it has the right, during their lifetime, to use or gain income from the gift.

-This is insurance taken out to protect the personal representative and any beneficiaries should a possible future claim be brought against them (for example, by an entitled relative who has been passed over in the distribution of an estate).
-You can find more information here.
+Missing beneficiary indemnity insurance is insurance taken out before the distribution of an estate where someone has died without leaving a will.
+It protects the personal representative and any beneficiaries should a possible future claim be brought against them (for example, by an entitled relative who has been overlooked in the distribution).